 Tunisian Vintage Doors, Windows and Shutters

-The unique decorations and designs of Tunisian doors makes it an iconic symbol of Tunisia.
-There are all sorts of vintage doors including wooden doors, iron doors, nakcha (studded doors), and doors with an assortment of decorations and colours.
-These doors are collected throughout Tunisia from Tunis, Kairouan, Sousse, Sfax and Djerba.
+The unique decorations and designs of Tunisian doors make it an iconic symbol of Tunisia.
+There are all sorts of vintage doors including wooden doors, iron doors, nakcha (studded doors), and doors with an assortment of decorations and colors.
+These doors are collected throughout Tunisia from Tunis, Kairouan, Sousse, Sfax, and Djerba.
 There is also a unique collection of windows and shutters to discover.

 You will also discover various forms of pottery, mainly originating from the Guellala region of Djerba.
 You will want to keep an eye out for the jidiwaa which is a handmade pottery cup used for storing and drinking water.
 Traditionally, water collected and stored using the jidiwaa naturally maintains at a cool temperature.

 Other Tunisian Antiques

 Other Tunisian antiques include coins, silver necklaces, wooden trunks used for storage, blanz (large iron keys), ambala (candleholders), vases, mosaics, paintings, and more.